 • Experience advertising

-Which one you choose can depend on a number of factors, including budget, location, and target audience.
-You can also break outdoor advertising into 2 types: traditional and digital.
+Which one you choose can depend on several factors, including budget, location, and target audience.
+You can also divide outdoor advertising into two types: traditional and digital.

 Traditional outdoor ads are static prints such as billboards, posters, and face-to-face experiences.
 Digital out-of-home ads (also called DOOH) include electronic screens and virtual/augmented reality experiences.
 While digital ads can be more costly, they offer more opportunities to catch people’s attention.